neuropoly/intranet.neuro.polymtl.ca/onboarding/campus-access.md

 The list of free desks can be found [here](https://docs.google.com/document/d/11GEh5YvYRnWnERv26TezcyvyPF2W5KF0uoI2U6p7XsM/edit).

+### Affiliation with Mila

+For Julien's students working on AI projects, you could request an affiliation at Mila.
+Advantages include: French course, access to Mila facility (open space, infrastructure), and for networking with AI students.

+To request an affiliation, ask Julien to fill up [this form](https://docs.google.com/forms/d/e/1FAIpQLSdChdq0LwkAal5CMc5oDAlacAjMr86xrxYNogqVXSnpT1bReA/viewform).

 ### Requirements for room access

 To be able to access the lab rooms, you will need a Polytechnique card and to activate it for the specific rooms you wish to access.
 To activate it, please follow the onboarding procedure.